 - Close to daily highs or lows.

 As you get deeper into your trading education, you’ll learn about Level 2.
-Briefly, Level 2 is a data feed that provides real-time trade details.
+That’s a data feed that provides real-time trade details.
 You can use it to see the order book or queue (including bid, ask, and order size) for any given stock.

-Now you know the basics of buying and selling, bid and ask.
+Now you know the basics of buying and selling.
 But did you know there are different types of stock orders?
 This is crucial information.
-Let’s check it out …
+Let’s check it out…

-Types of Orders to Execute Bid and Ask
+Examples of Order Types to Execute on the Bid and Ask

 #1 Market Order

-When you place a market order, your order gets executed at the recorded price at the time of execution.
+When you place a market order, your order executes at the recorded price at the time of execution.
 This applies to both buying (you pay the current ask) and selling (you receive the current bid).

 As a penny stock day trader, I never trade using market orders.
-The reason is that I don’t have control over the purchase price.
+The reason?
+I don’t have control over the purchase price.

-If the price moves the wrong way fast, my order could get executed far outside my planned trade setup.
+If the price moves the wrong way fast, my order could execute far outside my planned trade setup.
 There’s also the potential for price manipulation by market makers.

 #2 Limit Orders